ryan-p-randall/ryan-p-randall.github.io/recommended-reading.md

 Across this and some similar essays ("Cultural Studies and/in New Worlds," "The Formations of Cultural Studies: An American in Birmingham," & "History, Politics, and Postmodernism: Stuart Hall and cultural studies")[^ideologycommunication] Grossberg does a stellar job of showing how cultural studies has evolved from a group of scholars primarily from working class backgrounds interested in adult education & labor concerns to a more intentionally decolonial, feminist, and queer undertaking.
 He does a great job of explaining Stuart Hall, Angela McRobbie, and other Cultural Studies touchstones, as well as showing how the cultural studies approach that he advocates for is both anti-essentialist and not relativistic, basing a claim's truthfulness on its ability to give the thinker purchase on effects in the world.

-[^ideologycommunication]: I also really like his "The Ideology of Communication: Post-Structuralism and the Limits of Communication," which is on that non-IR site.
+[^ideologycommunication]: I also really like Grossberg's "The Ideology of Communication: Post-Structuralism and the Limits of Communication," which is on that non-IR site.
 It's definitely not an introductory reading, but it's a good one.

 #### More towards Critical Pedagogy / Critical Information Literacy